All You Need To Know About The Bradley Method For Childbirth

 One thing that can be off-putting in these courses is the constant use of the phrase’ husband coached birthing.’
 Birthing families have many shapes and forms.
 All of which are equally valuable.
 If your family isn’t a husband-wife structure, you may want to talk with an instructor before the course and get a feel for the language that will be used, if that is important to you.

 The biggest con of Bradley classes is that it focuses so much on staying in bed during birth.
 This is not an evidence based practice.
 However, it could be a skill that is needed if you are in a less than supportive environment as was common when this method was created.
-(Lickily that is rare now!)
+(Luckily that is rare now!
+Most women have the right to move about their room as they labor.)

 My opinion is that this recomendation is more about helping a mom survive birth in a hospital where she won’t be allowed to move around or vocalize her emotions about the intensity of contractions than helping labor progress.
 In fact, moving during birth can help a baby move into a better position which can help the birth process.